boushka9/Work-Day-Schedule/README.md

 <img src="./assets/imgs/title.png" alt="Work Day Schedular with date" width="400">

 Scrolling down from the title you will see hourly rows starting at 8AM and ending at 5PM.
-To the right of each hour you can click to type in meeting reminders, to-do items, or other notes that you might need throught your work day.
+To the right of each hour you can click to type in meeting reminders, to-do items, or other notes that you might need throughout your work day.

 <img src="./assets/imgs/hourly.png" alt="Past, current, and upcoming hours" width="400">